dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/navigation-overview.md

 Windows Presentation Foundation (WPF) supports browser-style navigation that can be used in two types of applications: standalone applications and XAML browser applications (XBAPs).
 To package content for navigation, WPF provides the <xref:System.Windows.Controls.Page> class.
 You can navigate from one <xref:System.Windows.Controls.Page> to another declaratively, by using a <xref:System.Windows.Documents.Hyperlink>, or programmatically, by using the <xref:System.Windows.Navigation.NavigationService>.
 WPF uses the journal to remember pages that have been navigated from and to navigate back to them.

 <xref:System.Windows.Controls.Page>, <xref:System.Windows.Documents.Hyperlink>, <xref:System.Windows.Navigation.NavigationService>, and the journal form the core of the navigation support offered by WPF.
-This overview explores these features in detail before covering advanced navigation support that includes navigation to loose [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] files, HTML files, and objects.
+This overview explores these features in detail before covering advanced navigation support that includes navigation to loose Extensible Application Markup Language (XAML) files, HTML files, and objects.

 > [!NOTE]
 > In this topic, the term "browser" refers only to browsers that can host WPF applications, which currently includes Microsoft Internet Explorer and Firefox.
 Where specific WPF features are supported only by a particular browser, the browser version is referred to.